2015 National Women's Soccer League season

-For the second straight season, FC Kansas City defeated the Shield winners Seattle Reign FC 1–0 to win the NWSL title on October 1.
+For the second straight season, FC Kansas City defeated the NWSL Shield winners Seattle Reign FC 1–0 to win the NWSL championship.

 Teams, stadiums, and personnel

 Stadiums and locations

 Two teams, the Dash and Reign, do not make their stadiums' entire capacity available for home games, instead restricting ticket sales at a lower level.
 The full capacities of their venues are included in parentheses and italics.

 Personnel and sponsorship

 Note: All of the teams use Nike as their kit manufacturer.